camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-angularjs/20-api.html.md

 ## Usage Eample

-You can initialize CamundaForm for a `<fom>` already existing in the DOM:
+You can initialize CamundaForm for a `<form>` already existing in the DOM:

 ```html
 <div ng-controller="FormController">